Deniskinyua/customer-management-system-django/README.md

 > But first, imagine this: You own a shop selling different items for example phones, accessories e.t.c.
 You would like to have an in-house system that helps yomanage customer orders, right? perfect.
 I have the right solution for you.

 >    1. so,the user (shop owner / staff) registers at the login page.
-They can do so in 3 ways:
+They can do so in 2 ways:
->           - via django authentication, or OpenID via Facebook and Github.
+>       - via django authentication,
+>       - OpenID via Facebook and Github.
 Once logged in, they are met with a dashboard displaying different items:

 2. The output of the program should be: